freealise/freealise/aq/README.md

 _Ad script_: reporter on location is contacted by news announcer among apocalyptic current events, responding that nothing is happening except the normal which looks like a miracle.

-language learning game with IRL simulation plot (Maslow pyramid)
+text-based language learning game with IRL simulation (Maslow pyramid)
+= interactive phrasebook | dictionary | 'mad libs' with AI

 equirectangular image maps with links to nearby places (~geocities 2.0)
 interactive website in 3d like the actual place of business or virtual